 Poor prunes — so unloved and misunderstood!
 If you find yourself walking past the prunes at the grocery store without a second thought, consider this: prunes are a fantastic food for babies!
 Quite simply, prunes are dried plums, and they’re full of antioxidants.
 And just as their reputation suggests, they really do “keep things moving” so that your baby doesn’t become constipated.
-I found that Layla was more interested in prunes when I mixed them with Fuji apples.
-This apple & prune puree is also great with yogurt, oatmeal, or combined with green vegetables to give them a little natural sweetness.
-Get the recipe here!
+My kids were more interested in prunes when I mixed them with apples.
+This prune and apple puree is also great with yogurt, oatmeal, or combined with green vegetables to give them a little natural sweetness.

 You’ll be hard-pressed to find a more nutritionally-dense puree than this mixture of broccoli, spinach, and cauliflower, which is full of vitamins and minerals, including iron.
 This puree also contains loads of phytonutrients, which are known to have anti-cancer properties.

-This puree is guaranteed to be popular with your little one — it was certainly one of Layla’s favorites.
+This puree is guaranteed to be popular with your little one — it was certainly one of my kids’ favorites.
 Zucchini and carrots are mild and fairly sweet veggies, and with the addition of two organic Fuji apples, this flavor combination is even more delectable!
 It’s a perfect puree to mix with your baby’s oatmeal.
-Get the recipe here!

 10. Pea Puree